 This research topic focuses on structured intervention programs and tailored health care strategies to be used in individual patients and populations at risk inside and outside of the hospital.
 Prediction models and decision support algorithms based on routine healthcare data, clinical and genetic datasets (precision medicine) are increasingly used to prioritize and tailor medicine in many fields, ranging from acute to chronic care and from public health or primary care to specialized oncology.

 Such a tailored approach also includes patient values in a patient-centered style of shared decision-making and self-management, in order to find care gaps, to increase efficacy and efficiency of treatment, to reduce overtreatment and to improve adherence.
 Screening of routine care data reveals care gaps and enables risk adjustment to improve planning of care (panel management).
 Outcome monitoring of treatment in routine care facilitates continuous tailoring of treatment and follow-up towards optimal results.
 LUMC groups cooperating in this area combine expertise on:

-- development and validation of prediction models, diagnostic classifications, and the analysis and interpretation of personal genome sequences;
+- development and validation of prediction models, diagnostic classifications, and the analysis and interpretation of personal genome sequences (population health);

 - tailoring of prevention, diagnosis and treatment towards patient goals and values (value-based health care);

-- the application of routine care data and routine outcome measures (ROM) for risk assessment and care-gap monitoring (population care and panel management);
+- the application of routine care data and routine outcome measures (ROM) for risk assessment and care-gap monitoring (population health and panel management);

 - eHealth applications;